ingedalvarez/ingedalvarez/README.md

 - 👋 Hi, I’m @ingedalvarez
 - 👀 I’m interested in ...
-JAVA functional
+Job in development area.
 - 🌱 I’m currently learning ...
-JAVA
+JAVA Rest API and MVC, Spring Boot, Maven, React, JavaScript, Thymeleaf.
 - 💞️ I’m looking to collaborate on ...
-JAVA
+JAVA, Machine Learning and Big Data.
-- 📫 How to reach me ... dont do it.
+- 📫 How to reach me ... send me e mesage to ingedalvarez@gmail.com.

 <!---
 ingedalvarez/ingedalvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.